homiedopie/beberlei.de/2008/07/12/discussing-a-jquery-helper-for-zend-framework.rst

 One could offer a complete dependency downloadable archive with all the CSS, Javascript and Images inside, but this would be very complex to maintain.
-Looking at the future Zend Tool capabilites one possibilty would be to offer a download client for all the relevant jQuery plugins, but there would have to be a man-middle-server that maintaines the most up to date locations of all the plugins, which also has to be maintained.
+Looking at the future Zend Tool capabilities one possibility would be to offer a download client for all the relevant jQuery plugins, but there would have to be a man-middle-server that maintains the most up to date locations of all the plugins, which also has to be maintained.
 Does anybody have a better solution to solve this problem?
 Perhaps the jQuery Team needs to be made aware that they need a CDN for